Find Grad Schools

 $53,257 Median Salary

 A master's degree in natural sciences is offered at 16 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 29% were students from underrepresented racial-ethnic groups.
-Also, 5.2% of natural sciences graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 26% were from an underrepresented racial-ethnic group.
+Also, 12.1% of natural sciences graduates were international students.

 Education Levels of Natural Sciences Majors

-In 2020-2021, 58 master's degrees were awarded to natural sciences majors.
+During the most recent year for which data is available, 58 people earned their master's degree in natural sciences.
 This makes it the 260th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in natural sciences at each degree level.